1 0

 Starting with the parish of St. Andrew Holborn and its subsequent subdivisions, Holborn has a rich and interesting history.
 The area evolved as a medieval suburb of the City of London with houses becoming more grandeur over time.
 Home to two of the four Inns of Court – Gray’s Inn and Lincoln’s Inn – these prestigious legal institutions played an important role in the district’s history.

-During the mid-1860s, the eastern part of Holborn underwent significant changes, as houses were demolished to create room for the Holborn Viaduct – which was inaugurated in 1869 by Queen Victoria.
+During the mid-1860s, the eastern part of Holborn underwent significant changes.
+Houses were demolished to create room for the Holborn Viaduct – which was inaugurated in 1869 by Queen Victoria.
 In the centuries since, the area has seen progressive redevelopment with office buildings filling the landscape.

 Things to do in Holborn